nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![EditAccountSequenceDiagram](images/EditAccountSequenceDiagram.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:**<br>
+* The lifeline for `EditAccountCommandParser` and `EditAccountCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, their lifeline reach the end of diagram.
-Some of the interactions with the utility classes, such as `CommandResult` and `Storage` are left out of the sequence diagram as their roles are not significant in the execution of the edit account command.
+* Some of the interactions with the utility classes, such as `CommandResult`, `CommandResultFactory` and `Storage` are left out of the sequence diagram as their roles are not significant in the execution of the edit account command.
 </div>